News

 Although we had a winter focussed on renovating the new shop, I was still keen to create some new designs for each collection.
 Most notably, I wanted to develop some ideas that combined multiple collections in one piece.

-Each individual collection is created with a slightly different method, representing a different aspect of the islands as inspiration - so even though they may all differ - the intention is they can also be worn together and compliment each other when combined.
+Each individual collection is created with a slightly different method representing a different aspect of the islands as inspiration - so even though they may all differ, the intention is they would also compliment each other when combined.
 Whether that's a stack of rings, wearing one from each collection or the new Fathom range I first started to put together in 2024.
 Choosing three, four or five pieces linked together made these statement earrings a new favourite, equally for a special occasion as for the everyday (mine have become part of my daily uniform!)
 The design also offers the opportunity to customise - the combinations of different collections or choosing silver/gold mix make the possibilities endless.

 The Summer season has been busy with new and familiar faces popping in - its been really fantastic when I've had time to leave the bench and pop upstairs to chat all things jewellery - an enjoyable part of the job as well as a valuable one to me as a designer.
 I love to tell people the stories behind each piece but as is so important with jewellery - it's been fascinating to hear the clients interpretation and what it means to them.
 Thats what makes jewellery such an exciting area to work in.